maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
     Our community of pilots drive the products and features we create.
+The
-This has resulted in clever tools that make Flock Cover much more than just an insurance policy.
+    result: flexible options that our pilot's love, and clever tools that make Flock Cover much more than just an insurance policy.
   reasons:
     - icon: /images/uploads/money.svg
       text: >-